pjsimba16/go-training/projects/final_project/README.md

 The webapp implements a REST API for a database of book records.
 All of the data is represented in json format.

+This webapp can be used to store book records for books that you've read, want to read or are currently reading.
+While the webapp is running, multiple users can sign up to create their own databases and log in or log out to access or or close their databases.
+The webapp contains features to create, retrieve, update or delete book entries in each users own databases.
+Additionally, the webapp has functions that allows users to recommend books from their own databases to other signed up users, which those users can add into their own databases.
+Similarly, users can create groups with other existing accounts in which they can share book entries within a single database.

+Webapp can also be deployed and ran using Docker.

 *REQUIREMENTS*

 1. http API